aviwatgure/Power_BI_Pizza_Sales_Analysis/README.md

 ### STEP 1

-First we study the data properly by give a sufficient time on dataset.
+First we study the data properly by give a sufficient time on it.

 ### STEP 2